NikantVohra/TouristHelper/README.md

  1. Clone the repository.
  2. Run pod install inside the repository.
  3. Open TouristHelper.xcworkspace.
- 4. Run or test various scenarios.
+ 4. Run the app on an actual device or choose custom location from simulator debug menu.